“I’ve come back to see you; do some of you want to kill me?”

 How To Be More Charismatic

-In terms of acknowledging others’ feelings, thoughts, and words, charismatic leaders use body language like nodding their head, leaning in when someone is speaking, or making eye contact.
+In terms of acknowledging others’ feelings, thoughts, and words, charismatic leaders use body language like nodding their heads, leaning in when someone is speaking, or making eye contact.
 Executives and managers should also repeat back what they’re hearing, ask questions, and communicate a plan of attack.
 You want to make people feel like they can trust and confide in you to be a source of help, relief, and support.
 For this reason, no conversation should be entirely one-sided.

 Charismatic people with the right intentions are humble and selfless despite their success.
 Rand Fishkin, founder of Moz (formerly SEOmoz) is a great example of a charismatic leader who stays humble.
 He made his performance review public and wrote an entire book dedicated to the failures he’s made in his work life so others could learn from his mistakes.